pdfix/action-convert-html-to-pdf-docker/README.md

 ## Run using Command Line Interface

-To run docker container as CLI you should share the folder with html file to process using `-i` parameter.
+To run docker container as CLI you should share the folder with html file to process using `-v` parameter.
 In this example it's current folder.
 The url can be local html file or URL address.

 ```bash
 docker run -v $(pwd):/data/ -w /data/ pdfix/html-to-pdf:latest html-to-pdf -i index.html -o convert.pdf
 ```